jarviscanada/jarvis_data_eng_ShahbazYousaf/linux_sql/README.md

 In deploying the monitoring app, I set up Git repositories for source code management, configured crontab for automated data collection, and provisioned the database using Docker.

 # Improvements
-Write at least three things you want to improve e.g.
-- Handling hardware updates for accurate data collection.
+- Handling hardware updates for accurate data collection
-- Implementing advanced monitoring and alerting features.
+- Implementing advanced monitoring and alerting features when resources are underutilized or if resource usage reaches critial levels
-- Enhancing security measures for data protection.
+- Enhancing security measures for data protection
-- Devise a way to keep hardware specifications up to date